DercilioFontes/linux/README.md

   - a member of a group to which the owner belongs (_group_)
   - everyone else (_other_)

-- A user can attempt to access a ordinany file in three ways, by trying to:
+- A user can attempt to access a ordinary file in three ways, by trying to:

   - _read from_
   - _write to_